ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 </div>
 ```

-Header view:
+Group header view:

-Note the following requires that `TableColumnMappingHeaderView` has a reference to the column with which it is associated.
+Note the following requires that `TableColumnMappingGroupHeaderView` has a reference to the column with which it is associated.
 This is needed to enumerate the column's mapping elements.

 ```HTML
 <div